The belief in spirits ranges from ancestors, guides, and saints to evil entitles. Here’s a list of common questions and answers about this subject.

 Can I find my Spirit Guides with Wicca or Witchcraft?

-Rituals are another way to contact your spirit guides.
+Rituals are another way to contact these spiritual entities.
 In fact, you’ll find the same rituals in witchcraft and Shamanic practice.
 The most effective rituals are those you infuse with personal meaning.
 It’s a matter of building on the historical legacy.
-It pays to research the symbolism behind the ritual so that you understand what you are doing.
+It pays to research the symbolism behind the ritual so you understand what you are doing.

-Western religions persecute those who practice any path that offers an alternative.
-Persecution is an admission that this path offers something of substance.
-In fact, these beliefs pre-date Western organized religion.
-They are the legacy of indigenous people and so offer many things that religious doctrine does not.
-For instance, our modern medicines come from indigenous people experiments with medicinal plants.
+Western religions still persecute those who practice any other path.
+Persecution is an admission that other paths offer something of substance.
+In fact, the practice of what we know as Witchcraft pre-date Western organized religion.
+They are the legacy of the earliest cultures of man and so offer many things that religious doctrine does not.
+For instance, our modern medicines come from the research by indigenous people with medicinal plants.

-How do you find people near who have the same interests?
+How do you find those with the same spiritual interests?

 People often want to partner with others on the same quest.
 It’s simple.
 Ask the universe to help put you in touch with like-minded freethinkers.
 Use common sense when contacting people.

-Is there a best way to communicate with my Spirit Guides?
+What’s the best way to connect with my Spirit Guides?

 Words have power.
 That’s why they call it spelling when you write or speak them.
-That being the case, you should choose your words carefully.
+That being the case, choose your words carefully.
 Be specific about your request.
 If you want to meet your spirit guide.
 Say it.
-“I want to meet my primary spirit guide.”
+“I I want to meet my primary spirit guide.”

 Be patient but persistent.
 Many experienced teachers will always tell you to take your time.
 Become familiar with the terrain of your spirit world.
-And, your spirit guides want to make sure you are ready to meet them.
+And, these spirit entities want to make sure you are ready to meet them.